Gravel & Cyclocross Tyres Guide

 Different Types of Gravel & cyclocross Tyres

-Tyres come in three different fitting types; Clincher, Tubeless and Tubular.
+Tyres come in three different rim fitment types; Clincher, Tubeless and Tubular.

 Clincher tyres are the most popular type of tyre, they feature an open casing and an inner tube fits inside to hold the air.
 The tyre bead hooks into the rim and an inner tube seals the air inside.
 Clinchers are popular because they offer decent all-round performance and they are quick and easy to repair in the event of a puncture.
 Clincher tyres are manufactured to target different types of riders, and the attributes they typically look for in their type of tyre; high performance, puncture resistant, excellent grip, longevity.